zelaznik/cosmo_connect/README.md

 Due to time constraints and the range of Seinfeld characters, the database only includes choices "male/female/other" at the moment, but expanding those choices is only an INSERT query away.

 #### Subqueries: The Compromise Between ActiveRecord and pure SQL
 ActiveRecord offers great convenience, but it comes at a cost.
-To do the following query with pure ActiveRecord relations, it would become unwieldy.
-We would need to daisy chain a bunch of intermediate "through" associations which would not be used for anything else.
-It would be difficult to debug and would pollute the namespace of the user model.
-At the same time, writing straight SQL queries or doing "find_by_sql" means we lose all the nice properties of ActiveRecord such as the option to include other tables later on, avoiding N+1 queries.
+To do the following query with pure ActiveRecord relations, it would be a mess.
+We would need to daisy chain a bunch of intermediate "through" associations which would never be used for anything else.
+It would be difficult to debug and it would pollute the namespace of the user model.
+At the same time, writing straight SQL queries with a "find_by_sql" means we lose all the nice properties of ActiveRecord such as the option to include other tables later on, avoiding N+1 queries.

 This solution is a compromise, but effective.
-Write whatever query you want, returning only the user_id's.
+Write whatever query you want, returning only the id's of the ActiveRecord model in question.
 Insert that query as a subquery into a where method of your ActiveRecord Model.

 ```ruby
 class User < ActiveRecord::Base